Penn State University Board of Trustees

 The Board of Trustees of The Pennsylvania State University is the corporate body established by the charter with complete responsibility for the government and welfare of the University and all the interests pertaining thereto including students, faculty, staff and alumni.
 (See Standing Order VIII of the Charter, Bylaws and Standing Orders for additional information on Governance of the University.)

 Election Of Trustees BY THE ALUMNI

-The Nomination Phase for the Board of Trustees of the Pennsylvania State University will begin on Tuesday, January 15, 2019.
+The Election Phase for the Board of Trustees of the Pennsylvania State University will begin on Wednesday, April 10, 2019.
 Three alumni trustees are elected each year for three-year terms.
-Beginning on January 15, election ballots are automatically sent if:
+Beginning on April 10, election ballots are automatically sent if:

 - You are a Penn State alumnus/alumna;